lukecav/gravityformsrestapi/README.md

 The response will not be enveloped by default.
 This means that the response will not be a JSON string containing the "status" and "response" - the body will contain the response and the HTTP code will contain the status.

-The WP-API will be envelope the response if the _envelope param is included in the request.
+The WP-API will envelope the response if the _envelope param is included in the request.

 #### Example